timjroberts/gulp-npmworkspace/gulp-npmworkspace/README.md

 _options_: An optional hash of options that is a union of the options that can be passed to `gulp.src()` and the following:

+> _additionalPaths_?: string[]
+> An array of strings representing the additional paths within the workspace to include when looking for
+> workspace packages.

 > _package_?: string
 > The name of the workspace package to focus streaming on.